 Apple snails have their own natural armor.
 A betta fish might decide to try and pick on them but an apple snail can just retreat and hide in their shell.
 You should be able to safely keep one of these in a 10-gallon tank with your betta fish.
 Apple snails primarily eat algae wafers.

 An African Dwarf Frog will just float along the surface of the water.
 They thrive in the same low filtration environment that the betta fish does to.
 Putting a few of these in with your betta fish creates an interesting tank indeed.
 Just make sure your tank has a secure lid and that your betta isn’t picking on them.

-Ghost shrimp are pretty fun to watch but your betta could easily feel that they are lunch.
+Ghost shrimp are fun to watch but if hungry, your betta may still eat them to survive.
 Ghost shrimp are also scavengers so they will even help clean the tank for you.
 They also don’t produce much waste themselves.
 You should be able to safely keep a small school of five in a betta fish tank.

 Putting Your Betta in a Community Tank

 You can put a betta fish in a community tank but the conditions have to be right.
 The good news is that in the right circumstances your betta could have a much better quality of life as part of a community tank than he would on his own.